1900 English beer poisoning: Source of the poisoning

 Once the breweries affected were identified, investigation as to where the arsenic came from were instituted.
 It was found that the arsenic was present in invert sugar provided to the breweries by Bostock & Co. of Garston.
 To lower costs in the tight-margin English beer market, some breweries substituted high-quality barley malt with low-quality barley malt supplemented with sugar.
 This practice was somewhat controversial; as part of the Pure Beer movement, an inquiry on the use of brewing substitutes had been called.
-This inquiry, starting in 1896 and ending in 1899, had concluded that brewing substitutes were not "deleterious materials" under the Sale of Food and Drugs Act 1875 and that further legislation was not required.
+This inquiry, starting in 1896 and ending in 1899, had concluded that brewing substitutes were not "deleterious materials" under the Sale of Food and Drugs Act 1875 (38 & 39 Vict. c.
+63) and that further legislation was not required.

 This sugar was made by acid hydrolysis of starch, where starch is heated in the presence of an acid to form glucose.
 Such a method was not new, and had been employed commercially since at least 1814.
 Bostock & Co. used sulphuric acid to perform the acid hydrolysis.
 This acid, purchased from Nicholson & Sons, was made from pyrites which contained arsenic, which remained in the final product.

 John Nicholson & Sons, of Leeds, had provided sulphuric acid to Bostock & Co. since 1888.
 For most of the length of the business relationship, the acid provided was free from arsenic.
 However, in March 1900, Nicholson started supplying unpurified sulphuric acid containing arsenic.
 This practice continued until November 1900, when the acid was found to be the cause of the outbreak.
 Nicholson claimed that they did not know the nature of Bostock's use of the acid, and that they could have provided arsenic-free acid if requested.

-Alternate sources of arsenic in beer
+Alternative sources of arsenic in beer

 Once the main source of the outbreak had been identified as arsenic poisoning, further investigation into arsenic contamination of beer was undertaken.
 Eventually, it was found that arsenic was also introduced into beer by the malted barley.
 In the kilning stage of malting, the barley humidity content is reduced by drying the grain with the hot vapours of a fire, usually fuelled by coke or coal.
 It was found that when arsenic is present in the fuel, it could then be deposited upon the barley before steeping, and therefore would be present in the final product.
-Investigation into the outbreak uncovered that most cases of alcoholic neuropathy endemic to Manchester were, in fact, misdiagnosed arsenic poisoning, with this alternate route being responsible for the poisoning of thousands in the years preceding the outbreak.
+Investigation into the outbreak uncovered that most cases of alcoholic neuropathy endemic to Manchester were, in fact, misdiagnosed arsenic poisoning, with this alternative route being responsible for the poisoning of thousands in the years preceding the outbreak.

 Halifax 1902 beer poisoning

 Such contamination was tied to an outbreak in the borough of Halifax in January and February 1902 where 13 to 14 cases of arsenic poisoning were noted, three deadly.
-The moment of the beer's contamination was the malt was dried over a non-sequestered gas coke fire.
+The malt was dried over a non-sequestered gas coke fire, thus resulting in contaminated beer.